AkBKukU/MinecraftServerSuite/README.md

 That's all there is to the basic setup.

 ##Commands##
-The service will accept the following commands: start, stop, status, restart, console.
+The [service][serviceGuide] will accept the following commands: start, stop, status, restart, console.
 Run them like this `sudo service minecraftd start`

  - start:
 	 - Runs the server if it's not running.